bchen022/rshell/README.md

 13) If the command is an input redirection but the user does not provide a file, the whole shell will exit instead of reprompting the user.

 14) Parts of the text in the file that receives the output redirection may randomly be placed into the directory.

+15) Input redirection does not work (will be fixed on my own time).

+16) cd command will only work if its the only command in the command line (e.g. cannot work along with piping).

 ======================================================================
 Summary (ls)